 South Korean money is won, its code is KRW and the symbol is represented by ₩ (the letter W for won and 2 horizontal strokes across the letter).
 The word won comes from the coins of China and Japan.
 Yuan (Chinese currency) and Yen (Japanese currency).
-All the names come from China and it means “round shape”.
+All names come from China and mean ''round shape''.

 It is divided into 100 jeon (전/錢), as if it were cents.
 The South Korean won is not the same used by North Koreans.
 But what is the history of the Korean currency?
 What is the current value of the currency?
 And whose faces are stamped on the banknotes and currency?

 Initially – around 1400 – both the Korean and Japanese currency was the yen because the Koreas had not yet divided and Japan and China exerted great influence.
 In 1945, countries divided and began to adopt the won, which was the same value as the won. yen.
 In that period the value of 15 won corresponded to 1 dollar.

 And over time, the value of the won per dollar increased even more.
 In 1951 (the year the Korean War took place), then Korea became economically stagnant.
 In 1951, for example, 6000 won was equivalent to 1 dollar.

 In 1962 the fixed value was established in relation to the dollar.
 It went from 125 won to 1 dollar.
 The fixed exchange rate lasted until 1980.
 From 1980 onwards the floating exchange rate policy was adopted, but it was only made official on December 24, 1997 with the International Monetary Fund.

 Shortly thereafter, the won lost half its value because of the Asian crisis.
 Starting in 2006 the won was reformulated in order to fit the requirements of safety and art.

 Another reason that contributed to the reformulation was the increasing number of counterfeits of South Korean money.
 With the new changes, counterfeiting would be more difficult.
 Changed the color, size, texture, images among other changes.
 With anti-counterfeiting resources, counterfeiting crimes have decreased.